microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     <toolkit:InkCanvas x:Name="Signature" Grid.Row="6" />
     ```

     The first control is a simple **TextBlock**, used as a header.
-The second one is real **InkCanvas** control, which is prefixed by the **toolkit** keyword we have defined as namespace, being a 3rd party control.
+The second one is the real **InkCanvas** control, which is prefixed by the **toolkit** keyword we have defined as namespace, being a 3rd party control.

 5. That's it!
 Now we can test the application.
 Press F5 to launch the debugging experience.
 6. Choose an employee from the list, then one of the available expenses.
 7. Ops, this wasn't expected.
-If you're running the application Windows 10 1903, the application will crash with the following exception:
+If you're running the application on Windows 10 1903, the application will crash with the following exception:

     ```text
     WindowsXamlManager and DesktopWindowXamlSource are supported for apps targeting Windows version 10.0.18226.0 and later.
     Please check either the application manifest or package manifest and ensure the MaxTestedVersion property is updated.
     ```

-    Since XAML Islands is fully supported only starting from Windows 10 1903 we need to declare this requirement.
+    Since XAML Islands is fully supported only starting from Windows 10 1903 (in 1809 it's included as a preview technology), we need to declare this requirement.
 We can do it using an application manifest.

 8. Right click on the project in Solution Explorer and choose **Add -> New item**.
 9. Look for the template called **Application Manifest File**.
 Name it **app.manifest** and press **Add**.